 - the engagement of a contractor

-It is critical that there be a signed confidentiality agreement in place before confidential information is disclosed, especially if the confidential information is very important (e.g. trade secrets and know how).
+It is critical that there is a signed confidentiality agreement in place before confidential information is disclosed, especially if the confidential information is very important (e.g. trade secrets and know how).

 In any case, it is not unusual in the course of discussions to disclose aspects of IP that are not necessarily encompassed within a patent application.
 There may be know how or trade secrets disclosed, or there may be financial or other business information disclosed, which are just as important to be made subject to confidentiality obligations.